plutochatapp/pluto/CONTRIBUTING.md

 ## Code of Conduct
 We appreciate if all the contributions to follow the [`CODE_OF_CONDUCT`](./CODE_OF_CONDUCT.md) to help us build a better community!

+> [!NOTE]
-> **Note:** If you like the repository and our work then why not star our repository to show support!
+> If you like the repository and our work then why not star our repository to show support!

 <br>
 Once again we thank everyone who have contributed to this project by far and we also appreciate the ones who will contribute to this project in the future!